Xilinx/VMC_Help/HDL/sdpram/README.md

 address line.
 During a write operation (WE asserted), the data presented on the input data port is stored in memory at the location selected by the port's address input.
-During a write cycle, you can configure the behavior of each data out port A and B to one of the following choices:
+During a write cycle, you can configure the behavior of data out port B to one of the following choices:

 - Read after write
 - Read before write